izaack89/redux-store/README.md

 ## Test

-`This system count with one test case in order to check the reducers.
-In order you need to do the follor `
+`This system count with one test case in order to check that the reducers are working properly.So you can execute that by doing the follow commands:`

 ```bash
 cd client
 ```
-And then :
+`And then :`

 ```bash
 npm run test